avidreactions/imagesaver2/README.md

 ## Start the local servers

+After installing the required packages (`npm install` and `pip3 install -r requirements.txt`) return to the imagesaver2 directory
 _Must `cd ..` back into imagesaver2 directory before running npm scripts_

 Start the backend:

 `npm run start-api`

-In a new terminal, start the frontend:
+Open a new terminal go into the imagesaver2 directory, start the frontend:

 `npm start`